ReachableCEO/TSYSGroupHandbook/src/CIO/Systems/Admin-RandD/EngWorkstationBuildGuide.md

 ## Introduction

 In 01/2021 , Charles purchased a Raspberry Pi 4 as his daily driver with the intent of evaluating it for use as the standard issue equipment for TSYS personnel.
-This document is the results of his experiments with it from 01/2021 to (as of time of writing) June 2021.
-The RPi4 has been approved as the standard/supported workstation for TSYS across all teams/products.
+This document is the results of his experiments with it from 01/2021 to (as of time of writing) August 1st 2021.

-Charles is the founder, CEO and acting CTO/CIO of TSYS Group.
+Charles is the founder, CEO and acting CTO of TSYS Group.
 In his role, he does everything from business ops, to system administration to software/hardware engineering tasks.
 As such he was best positioned to evaluate the rPI for all workloads.

+The RPi4 has been approved as one of the standard/supported workstation for TSYS personnel across all teams/products.

 The software mentioned in this document is a long list, reflecting the myriad of tasks/projects Charles may engage with on a daily basis.
 Most likely, you'll only need a subset of these tools, don't despair!
-Feel free to install all of them or a subset as you wish.
+Feel free to install all of them or a subset as you wish based on your mission objectives.

 We hope this document is useful to everyone at TSYS who wants to maximize their productivity.
 TSYS fully supports Debian/Ubuntu GNU Linux for workstation use, both on rPI4 and x86 virtual/physical systems.

 We do occasionally test Mac OSX and Windows 10, but they aren't officially supported.

-Ou experiments and daily use show that 85% or more of TSYS daily driver/workstation use (email/coding/research/browsing/document creation/discord/media editing/etc) can be done on an rPI4.
-The gaps (if any) can be done via an RDP session to an x86 vm for the few things that have x86 dependencies or need 64bit os (64bit on pi isn't yet fully ready in our opinion as of June 2021).
+Our experiments and daily use show that 85% or more of TSYS daily driver/workstation use (email/coding/research/browsing/document creation/discord/media editing/etc) can be done on an rPI4.

+The few gaps can be done via an RDP session to an x86 system for the few things that have x86 dependencies or need 64bit os (64bit on pi isn't yet fully ready in our opinion as of August 2021).

-## Workstation details - RPI4 8Gb
+## Charles Workstation details - RPI4 8Gb

 - Operating System: RaspberryPi Os
 - Hardware: